dilkinn/PopularScienceBookRecommender/README.md

 ## Future steps

 - Add more books
-- Productionize the recomendation model by
+- Productionize the recomendation model by building an interactive flask app and allowing users to upload their preferences from GoodReads.
--